SD-github21/PyBer_Analysis/README.md

 The findings from this analysis revealed significant disparities between city type, particularly when comparing suburban and rural cities to urban cities:

-  ### Summary findings for Suburban cities
+  ### Summary findings for Suburban cities versus Urban cities
-  - The total number of rides over a 4 month period (January - April) for suburban cities were **2.60** times less than urban cities (625 versus 1,625 rides).
+  - The total number of rides over a 4 month period (January - April) for suburban cities was **2.60** times less than urban cities (625 versus 1,625 rides).
+  - The total number of drivers over a 4 month period (January - April) for suburban cities was **4.91** times less than urban cities (490 versus 2,405).
+  - The revenue generated from the total sum of fares over a 4 month period (January - April) for suburban cities was **2.06** times less than urban cities ($19,356.33 versus      $39,854.38).
+  - The average fare per ride over a 4 month period (January - April) for suburban cities was **$6.44** higher than the average fare per ride for urban cities ($30.97 versus      $24.53).
+  ### Summary findings for Rural cities versus Urban cities
    - The total number of rides over a 4 month period (January - April) for rural cities were **4.91** times less than urban cities (125 versus 1,625 rides).
   -